sarisabban/SinfNet/README.md

 Where WEIGHTS.h5 is the weights file, the FILENAME can be either a .jpg image, .mp4 video, or a webcam input, and the LABELS is a list of all the labels in the dataset (just the labels written with space between them).

-#### For instance segmentation
+#### For semantic segmentation

-1. Follow the same steps as object detection, use the following command to predict/detect:
+1. Use the following command to predict/detect:

-`python SinfNet.py --mrcnn_predict WEIGHTS.h5 FILENAME LABELS` example `python SinfNet.py -mp Amoeba.h5 image.jpg BG Active Inactive`
+`python SinfNet.py --semantic_predict FILENAME` example `python SinfNet.py -sp image.jpg`

-Always include BG (Background) as the first label.
+The weights directory (*./models*) must be present in the same working directory as the SinfNet.py script for this command to work.

 #### For classification
 1. Download the relevant weights file (links available in table above) or generate the file from the steps above.